Cadillac de Ville series: Sixth generation (1985–1993)

 1986: An anti-lock braking system, developed by Teves, became available.
 A 2-position automatic rear-view mirror utilized two electronic 'eyes' and a small motor to dim when headlights appeared from behind.
 A factory-installed cellular telephone joined the option list at an astonishing $2,850.
 The standard space-saver spare tire now sat horizontally in the trunk, doing away with the small covered storage cubby in the spare tire well from last year.

 The optional aluminum wheels had new flush-fitting center caps (last year's design featured exposed capped lugs), and bumper rub strips were changed from black to gray.
-Borrowed from the front-wheel-drive Fleetwood line, the narrow lower body side molding from the 1985 DeVille was replaced with a considerably wider one (which extended to the rear fenders only on the Fleetwood), and the trim surround from the rear window gave the formal appearance of a smaller window opening.
+Borrowed from the front-wheel-drive Fleetwood line, the narrow lower body side molding from the 1985 DeVille was replaced with a considerably wider one, which extended to the rear fenders only on the Fleetwood.
+The 1985 model's large rear window was replaced with the Fleetwood's smaller-appearing "formal" backlight situated within a body-colored frame on models without vinyl or fabric roof coverings.

 Inside, a more tailored look was applied to the seat trim.
 Coupe de Ville's popular cabriolet option, featuring a padded vinyl covering over the rear half of the roof, was priced at $698.
 Pricing for the Coupe de Ville was $19,669, with Sedan de Ville at $19,990.
 The transverse-mounted Cadillac 4.1-liter V-8 continued from the previous year, but with five more horsepower.

 The 1986 Cadillac used a 90-degree overhead valve V-8 engine with an aluminum block and cast iron heads displacing 249 cu in (4.1 liters) with a bore & stroke: 3.47 x 3.31 in, compression ratio: 8.5:1 making 135 hp at 4,200 rpm and: 200 lbf·ft (270 N·m) of torgue at 2,200 rpm.
 The engine had five main bearings, and used hydraulic valve lifters.